IgorTimofeev/MineOS/README.md

 You will be asked to choose the name of your application, as well as its icon.
 If the icon is not choosen, then the system icon will be used.
 To modify the source code of an application, just edit the **Main.lua** file.

-MineOS uses the most advanced libraries to create UI applications.
+MineOS uses the most advanced libraries to create UI software.
 Below is a table with illustrated documentation for libraries that are highly recommended for reading:

 | Library | Documentation |
 | ------- | ------- |